stackgl/shader-school/exercises/01-intro-1/README.md

 ## Overview of GLSL

-This first lesson covers the basics of shader programming with GLSL.
+This lesson covers the basics of shader programming with GLSL.
 In a few words, GLSL is a statically typed imperative programming language.
 Coming from JavaScript, the syntax of GLSL should be familiar with the same basic control flow structures: if statements and for loops, and semicolons and curly braces for delimiting statements and blocks.

 However, there is one weird thing that makes GLSL different from most other programming languages -- *all GLSL programs must use a finite amount of memory and terminate in a finite time*.
 This means no infinite loops, no recursion, no memory allocation and no strings.